roslyncode/clubwebsite/workshops/2021-22/readme/README.md

 ### Step 3: Variables

-In JavaScript to create a new variable we use '<var>'.
-Then, to assign the varibale a value, we use the operator '='.
+In JavaScript to create a new variable we use `<var>`.
+Then, to assign the varibale a value, we use the operator `=`.
 We do not need to use specific data types in JavaScript.
 Theses statements end with a semicolon.
 Here is an example function with a variable.